 TENURE or TENURE-TRACK FACULTY POSITIONS

-The Department of Construction Science (COSC) at Texas A&M University (TAMU) invites applications from qualified candidates for up to four full-time, tenure-track Assistant Professor and Associate Professor positions, with a target start date of Fall 2022.
-Our intent is to hire Assistant Professors but Associate Professors who have a very strong record of scholarship supported by external grants are also encouraged to apply.
-The successful candidates are expected to develop cutting-edge and nationally recognized research programs specific to their area of specialty, contribute to scholarly work in the construction research domain, promote students’ high-impact lifelong learning experience through the integration of research and education, and engage in professional service.
+The Department of Construction Science (COSC) at Texas A&M University (TAMU) invites applications from qualified candidates for up to three full-time tenure-track Assistant Professor positions or Associate Professor positions, with a target start date of Fall 2023.
+We seek candidates who can develop a highly visible and nationally recognized research program in their area of specialty, contribute to scholarly work in the construction domain, promote students’ lifelong learning through the integration of research and education, and engage in professional service.
+While our intent is to hire qualified candidates at the Assistant Professor level, candidates with an excellent record of scholarship supported by external grants are also encouraged to apply and may be considered at the Associate Professor level.

-- Candidates must hold a Ph.D. in construction or a closely related discipline.
+- Hold a Ph.D. degree in construction or a closely related discipline.
 Candidates who will obtain their Ph.D. by the time of their appointment are also encouraged to apply.

-COSC is one of the largest and highly recognized programs of construction higher education in the world.
-Currently, the Department has: (1) a student population composed of 1,100 students at the Bachelor’s level, 150 students at the Master’s level, and 30 students at the doctoral programs; (2) 33 faculty and 4 staff members; (3) the support of a Construction Industry Advisory Council (CIAC), composed of approximately 200 construction and construction-related companies; and (4) eight endowed professorships.
-COSC’s undergraduate program has been continuously accredited by the American Council for Construction Education (ACCE) since 1978, and in 2012, the master’s program in Construction Management was the first graduate program accredited by ACCE.
-Texas Higher Education Coordinating Board (THECB) has recently approved the new Ph.D. program in Construction Science that will be housed in the Department of Construction Science.
-The new doctoral program specific to construction is the first in Texas and it offers three concentration areas; a) construction management, b) smart construction, and c) sustainable construction to meet the rapid changes and demands from the construction industry and academia.
-All programs are STEM coded.
-Each year, the Department awards more than $500,000 in scholarships through the support of our partners, and conducts the largest department-level career fair at TAMU, with approximately 175 companies participating in a career fair each semester.
-The Department is housed in Francis Hall, a newly-renovated with $10M, state-of-the-art 35,000 SF historic building located in the heart of the campus, being the only stand-alone building for construction education in the State of Texas.
-More information on the Department is available at: https://cosc.arch.tamu.edu/.
+COSC is one of the largest and highly recognized programs of construction higher education.
+The Department offers STEM degrees in all three B.S., M.S. (both thesis and non-thesis tracks), and Ph.D. levels.
+The undergraduate program in construction science has been continuously accredited by the American Council for Construction Education (ACCE) since 1978, and in 2012, the master’s program in Construction Management was the first graduate program accredited by the ACCE.
+In 2021, the Texas Higher Education Coordinating Board (THECB) approved the new Ph.D. program in construction science.
+This new doctoral program specific to construction is the first in Texas and offers three concentration areas; i) construction management and safety, ii) smart construction, and iii) sustainable construction to meet the rapid changes and demands from the construction industry and academia.
+The Department has: (1) a student population composed of 1,300 students at the undergraduate level, 150 students at the graduate level (including Master’s and Ph.D. programs); (2) 43 faculty and 4 staff members; (3) the support of a Construction Industry Advisory Council (CIAC), composed of 250+ firms from various AEC/FM domains; and (4) eight endowed professorships.
+Each year, the Department awards more than $500,000 in scholarships through the support of our partners and conducts the largest department-level career fair at TAMU.
+The Department is housed in Francis Hall, a newly renovated with $10M, state-of-the-art 35,000 SF historic building located in the heart of the campus, being the only stand-alone building for construction education in Texas.
+More information on the Department is available at: https://www.arch.tamu.edu/cosc/.

-Located in College Station, Texas, TAMU is about 90 miles northwest of Houston and about 100 miles northeast of Austin, within a three-hour drive from Dallas, San Antonio, and Galveston.
+Located in College Station, Texas, TAMU is about 90 miles northwest of Houston, 100 miles northeast of Austin, and within a three-hour drive from Dallas, San Antonio, and Galveston.
 TAMU’s main campus is home to over 64,000 students, with more than 436,000 former students worldwide.
 As an incubator for knowledge creation and an exemplar in experiential teaching, TAMU is a Tier 1 public university, a member of the Association of American Universities (AAU), and one of only 17 institutions in the nation to hold the triple designation as a land-grant, sea-grant, and space-grant university.
-More information on TAMU is available at: https://www.tamu.edu/
+More information on TAMU is available at: https://www.tamu.edu/.

-For best consideration, applications should be submitted by November 10, 2021, as the application review process is expected to start on the first week of November, but the positions will remain open until filled.
+The review of applications will start on the first week of November, but the positions will remain open until filled.
+For best consideration, applications should be submitted by November 10, 2022.
 These faculty positions are full-time, nine-month appointments, with the opportunity for conducting research, continuing education, or industry internships in the summer months.
-Salary is highly competitive and depends on the candidate’s credentials.
+Salary is highly competitive and commensurate with the candidate’s credentials.
 Applications must include the following:

-Electronic applications should be submitted through the Dean of Faculties Interfolio Portal http://apply.interfolio.com/96196.
-If you have any questions about the positions, please contact the search committee chair, Dr. David Jeong at firstname.lastname@example.org
+Electronic applications should be submitted through the Interfolio Portal at apply.interfolio.com/113455.
+Questions or inquiries about the position should be directed to the search committee chair, Dr. Amir H. Behzadan at firstname.lastname@example.org.

 Texas A&M University is committed to enriching the learning and working environment for all visitors, students, faculty, and staff by promoting a culture that embraces inclusion, diversity, equity, and accountability.
 Diverse perspectives, talents, and identities are vital to accomplishing our mission and living our core values.
 The Texas A&M System is an Equal Opportunity/Affirmative Action/Veterans/Disability Employer committed to diversity.